* This is the Veterinary Version. *

 Mosquitoes often lay their eggs on the surface of standing water.
 Even small amounts of standing water can attract mosquitoes.
 You can reduce the number of mosquitoes near your home by being sure that there is no standing water.
 Eliminate or turn over any container that can hold water and check your gutters to be sure that they run freely; standing water in gutters is an ideal location for mosquito eggs.

 Only female mosquitoes feed on blood.
 They annoy animals and humans, cause blood loss, and transmit diseases.
-Although they are known for spreading such diseases as malaria, yellow fever, dengue, and elephantiasis in people, in veterinary medicine they are also known for spreading heartworm to dogs and cats (see Heart and Blood Vessel Disorders of Dogs: Heartworm Disease in Dogs).
+Although they are known for spreading such diseases as malaria, yellow fever, dengue, and elephantiasis in people, in veterinary medicine they are also known for spreading heartworm to dogs and cats.

 It is difficult to protect your dog from mosquitoes, especially if the dog spends much time outside.
 You can reduce outdoor exposure to mosquitoes by not walking your dog in the early morning or early evening hours.
 Those are the hours when mosquitoes are most active.
 Sensitive animals, including puppies, should be housed in closed or screened buildings, and the mosquitoes inside killed with safe insecticide.
 Imidacloprid is a topical drug that can be used on dogs to repel adult female mosquitoes for up to 4 weeks.
 Mosquitoes are not attracted to light, so “bug zappers” do not help control mosquitoes; they may actually be harmful because they destroy insects that prey on mosquitoes.